RobinCaroff/RobinCaroff/README.md

 # Hi there 👋

-👨‍💻📲  Mobile technology enthusiast and developer.
+👨‍💻📲  Mobile technology enthusiast and developer (Android and iOS native).

 💫 Technical Lead at [Resonantes](https://resonantes.fr/) - Mainly working on the mobile application [App-Elles](https://app-elles.fr/).